Fundamentals-of-Machine-Learning-S21/final-project-number/README.md

 #### 5.3.
 Outputs: Confusion Matrix <a name="subsection53"></a>
 TEST.py generates a confusion matrix to accompany the accuracy values provided.
 This figure shows the true labels of each sample versus their labels, as predicted by the model.
-The diagonal of this matrix represents the correct label assignment, while any values other than '0' in non-daigonal cells identifies not only which digits were mis-labeled, but what they were incorrectly labeled as.
+The diagonal of this matrix represents the correct label assignment, while any values other than '0' in non-diagonal cells identifies not only which digits were mis-labeled, but what they were incorrectly labeled as.

 #### 5.4.
 Outputs: Predicted Labels <a name="subsection54"></a>
 The final output of TEST.py is the list of predicted labels for the test set of data.
+This list is in the form of a vector, with the class label associated with each input digit.
+This vector is assigned the name 'labels_predicted', and is automatically saved to the user's directory.

 ### 6. Hyperparameters <a name="section6"></a>